How to publicize events and news

 - We keep track of media deadlines and make sure that information reaches media outlets in time for publication.

 Other ways of publicizing events...

-- If you would like to investigate posters, programs or photography for your event, please contact the Carleton publications office.
+- If you would like help with posters, programs, or photography for your event, please contact the Carleton Creative Services office.